 These are unconscious biases that are present in all gender for that matter.
 And these biases create noise which hampers effective decision-making.
 Unconscious bias can be explained by the stereotypes or attitudes that affect our views, our actions, and our decision-making ability.
 The scientific research in this domain is certainly compelling and overwhelming.
 It exemplifies how unconscious bias is spontaneously activated and influence how one act or think.

 Unconscious bias is something that we all need to be aware of because it affects us all.
-And today I hope to bring awareness to the topic of unconscious bias, get you thinking about how it might affect you and how we might be affecting others.
-In this post, I am going to discuss how we made an impact on this International Women’s Day.
-Embracing the current dynamics and hybrid work culture, we curated a completely virtual event which was engaging and effective in creating strong touch-points with the employees.
-I love that you’re here and open to learn how initiatives like these can bring meaningful engagement in workplace, elevate the overall experience of employees, and leave a message to ponder and improve.
+And today I hope to bring awareness to the topic of unconscious bias, and get you thinking about how it might affect you and how we might be affecting others.
+In this post, I am going to discuss how we made an impact on International Women’s Day.
+Embracing the current dynamics and hybrid work culture, we curated a completely virtual event that was engaging and effective in creating strong touchpoints with the employees.
+I love that you’re here and open to learning how initiatives like these can bring meaningful engagement in the workplace, elevate the overall experience of employees, and leave a message to ponder and improve.
 The primary objective of initiatives on International Women’s Day is to bring awareness to a subject that is misunderstood and, in some cases, unnecessarily overcomplicated.
-While the secondary objective was ofcourse to applaud all women to embrace this dual responsibility of managing personal as well as professional life.
+While the secondary objective was of course to applaud all women to embrace this dual responsibility of managing personal as well as professional life.

 However, on the contrary, there are many programs in place to increase the number of women in these fields, the disparity cannot be addressed until women are perceived as just as capable as men in traditionally male-dominated fields.
 The problem actually lies in the bias that makes those assumptions in the first place, and not as much in the hiring process.
 If the bias is based on a stereotype rather than fact, the act of overlooking underrepresented groups of people will continue.